felleg/felleg.gitlab.io-backup/content/reads/read-40-atomic-habits.md

    new habit.
 1. (p.
 224) :star: The work that hurts you less than it hurts others is the work you were made to do.
 1. (p.
-227) Until you work as hard as those you admire, don't axplain away their success as luck.
+227) Until you work as hard as those you admire, don't explain away their success as luck.
 1. (p.
 235) You have to fall in love with boredom.
 1. (p.
 240) Habits + Deliberate Practice = Mastery